jdotrjs/phaser-guides/Basics/Part3.md

 }
 ```

-One thing that a `Scene` does not expose is a function to be called during the
+One thing that a `Scene` does not expose is a function automatically called
-render step.
-This is an explicit decision in the framework and it means that we
+during the render step.
+This is an explicit decision by the framework and it
-need to rely on the managing the Scene's display list to put things on the
+means that we need to rely on the Scene's display list to put things on the
 screen.
 There are signals emitted before and after the render call if you need
 to take action there but we won't dig into them in this doc.

 ### Lifecycle

-Now that we've hinted at the scene lifecycle lets talk in a bit more detail
+Now that we've hinted at the scene lifecycle lets talk about it in a bit more
-what that looks like.
-A simplified model is that it moves between four states:
+detail.
+A simplified model is that it moves between four states: _Create_,
-_Create_, _Update Loop_, _Paused_, and _Stopped_.
-Most transitions are initiated
+_Update Loop_, _Paused_, and _Stopped_.
+Most transitions are initiated by a
-by a function call and emit a signal that can be listened for if you need to
+function call and emit a signal that can be listened for should you need to
-take actions at specific points in tho process.
+take action at specific points in the process.

+We summarize scene state transitions and fired events in the following state
-In the following state diagram functions which initiate a transition  are in
+diagram.
+Functions which initiate a transition  are in light yellow and
-light yellow and signals emitted are light orange.
+signals emitted are light orange.

 <center><img src='assets/part3-lifecycle.png'/></center>

 Additionally the _Create_ and _Update Loop_ states emit several signals and
-will call functions if your scene defines them (as we did in the code sample
-above).
-Emitted signals are light orange and the functions you can define are
+call defined scene lifecycle functions.
+Emitted signals are light orange and
-light green:
+the functions you can define are light green:

 <center><img src='assets/part3-states.png'/></center>